 2. Save Money Where You Can

 Whether it’s packing, cleaning, or organizing, consider how many aspects of your move you can do yourself.
-Ask friends to help you pack before you go, or even clean your home after it’s emptied.
+For example, ask friends to help you pack instead of hiring a moving company.
 While it may take a bit longer without the help of professionals, completing some aspects of moving yourself can save you a pretty penny.

 Once you have made a moving plan, it is important to stay on schedule.
-You can block off time in your schedule to get things done, or put reminders on your phone.
+You can block off time in your schedule to get things done or put reminders on your phone.
 Staying on schedule helps ensure a stress-free move!
+Don’t forget to take off work either.

 4. Insure Your Belongings